 Don’t worry child, which country have you come from?

 The peon was divine but his habits were manly and he asked one for a bribe and only then will he let him go inside.
-On this one explained that it was written in the holy books that a man comes in the world empty handed and leaves the world empty handed, so how could he have anything to give.
+On this one explained that it was written in the holy books that a man comes into the world empty-handed and leaves the world empty handed, so how could he have anything to give.

-The divine peon agreed on his thoughts and took him to God Brahma.
+The divine peon agreed with his thoughts and took him to God Brahma.